wongnai/eastern/example/README.md

    \ kubernetes.yaml
 ```

+In this example we will take a look at one of the folder in our monorepo.

 ## Understanding the files

 First we write the main deployment file, [sentry.yaml](sentry.yaml).
 Notice that the image tag is a placeholder `${IMAGE_TAG}` and the environment is loaded from `overrides/env-${NAMESPACE}.yaml` or `overrides/env.yaml`.